1BC4Resilience/HOpE/README.md

 1. **Base:**
    + The project builds substantially on [Shuffle](https://vestride.github.io/Shuffle) project on Github.
    + There is also a little bit of html & css from Microsoft Dynamics 365 used for the hidden Intro section.

+1. **Future state:**
+   1. In the future the explorer could be hosted on another site or with with dedicated domain name. (the current version is just intended as a prototype to test user interest and utility.)
+   1. The current usage of Google Sheets and Google forms could be changed to use the IFRC’s Kobo form and server service instead.

 1. **New features to potentially add:**
    1. fix minor bug so that the search still works when filters are selected